-Attention: No lifeguards on duty at most beaches and swimming holes.
+Important: There are no lifeguards on duty at most beaches and swimming holes.
 Swimming is at your own risk.

 No matter where you visit on Vancouver Island, you're close to water.
 From the powerful Pacific Ocean to placid valley lakes, water is the backbone of this coastal paradise.
 The rocky shores of southern Vancouver Island offer many activities on, in and near the water including beachcombing, swimming and romantic walks along the shore.

 The pocket beaches that dot the shores of southern Vancouver Island are small and secluded.
 Most are cobblestone and pebble beaches.
-Most have views of the Olympic mountains across the strait in Washington State and offer great viewing of sea life and birds in the intertidal zone.
+They often have views of the Olympic mountains across the strait in Washington State and offer great viewing of sea life and birds in the intertidal zone.
 The salt water of the Pacific Ocean is 10ºC year round and the air temperature is usually cool along the shoreline.
 Wetsuits are recommended for those adventurous enough to take a plunge into the frigid ocean waters.

 The freshwater lakes are warmer than the ocean and are popular spots for swimmers.
 On hot days, local residents escape the heat of the city and relax in the crystal-clear waters of Thetis Lake, Matheson Lake and the Sooke Potholes.

-The cottage is located on the southwestern shores of the Sooke Basin, in a sheltered bay.
+Comfort Cove Cottage is located on the southwestern shores of the Sooke Basin, in a sheltered bay.
 This bay is protected from the open Pacific Ocean by Whiffin Spit and offers calmer waters around the nearby island.
 Tides can fluctuate as much as 8 feet between cycles!
 Many cottage guests have gone for a dip in the water - but fair warning, it is cold!
 Please remember that there are potential hazards in natural coastal settings and be prepared.

 Note that the narrow channel across from Billings Spit (around the corner from the cottage) should be avoided due to strong currents.